zama-ai/concrete/docs/core-features/table_lookups/truncating.md

 # Truncating

-Table lookups have a strict constraint on the number of bits they support.
-This can be limiting, especially if you don't need exact precision.
-As well as this, using larger bit-widths leads to slower table lookups.
+This document introduces the truncating operations to optimize performance in Table Lookup (TLU) operations, particularly when exact precision is not required.

+## Introduction

-To overcome these issues, truncated table lookups are introduced.
-This operation provides a way to zero the least significant bits of a large integer and then apply the table lookup on the resulting (smaller) value.
+Truncating operations provide a way to zero the least significant bits of a large integer and then apply the TLUs on the smaller, truncated value.
+Because TLUs are computationally intensive, truncating is a good option for performance optimization, and is especially valuable for use cases where exact precision is not required.

+## How truncating works

-Imagine you have a 5-bit value, you can use `fhe.truncate_bit_pattern(value, lsbs_to_remove=2)` to truncate it (here the last 2 bits are discarded).
-Once truncated, value will remain in 5-bits (e.g., 22 = 0b10110 would be truncated to 20 = 0b10100), and the last 2 bits of it would be zero.
-Concrete uses this to optimize table lookups on the truncated value, the 5-bit table lookup gets optimized to a 3-bit table lookup, which is much faster!
+Let's say you have a 5-bit value, you can use `fhe.truncate_bit_pattern(value, lsbs_to_remove=2)` to truncate off the last 2 bits.
+The value remains 5 bits after truncating, but the last 2 bits are zeroed.
+For instance, 22 (0b10110) is truncated to 20 (0b10100).
+This way, **Concrete** optimizes TLU by reducing the bit width from 5 bits to 3 bits, making it much faster.

-Let's see how truncation works in practice:
+Here is an example of how truncation works in practice:

 ```python
 import matplotlib.pyplot as plt